 Introduction

-In this article, we’ll explore the challenges that can arise when your boyfriend feels uneasy about how close you are when co-parenting with your former spouse.
+In this article, we’ll explore the challenges that can arise when your girlfriend or boyfriend feels uneasy about how close you are when co-parenting with your former spouse.

 We’ll also examine the emotional layers involved in balancing both types of relationships and offer some practical steps you can take to help ensure that everyone, especially the children, feels protected.